-- a way to learn.
-Students will be on the cutting edge of applied research as they address critical, real problems while explicitly seeking effective solutions. - 2.2 Projected enrollment in the proposed course: All students pursuing advanced teacher certification, as well as those pursuing certification in specialty areas (e.g., educational administration) will be required to take this course.
-Based on this fact, it is estimated that 40 students per semester will enroll in the proposed new course. - 2.3 Relationship of the proposed course to courses now offered by the department:

-Students will take the proposed course relatively early in the revised master's programs.
-This will help students both to acquire/improve skills in reading research findings and to develop tentative plans to conduct an action research project; each student will be required to complete a satisfactory action research project to meet degree requirements.
+- 2.2 Projected enrollment in the proposed course: All students pursuing advanced teacher certification, as well as those pursuing certification in specialty areas (e.g., educational administration) will be required to take this course.
+Based on this fact, it is estimated that 50 students per semester will enroll in the proposed new course. - 2.3 Relationship of the proposed course to courses now offered by the department: Students will take the proposed course relatively early in the revised master's programs.
+This will help students both to acquire/improve skills in reading research findings and to develop tentative plans to conduct an action research project; each student will be required to complete a satisfactory action research project to pass the course.
 There are several current courses dealing with the foundations of research and applied research.
-The courses listed below, however, do not address conducting action research within K-12 schools.

-- ELED 545 Investigations in Classroom Teaching - MGE 545 Investigations in Classroom Teaching - EXED 534 Seminar: Research in Exceptional Child Education - LME 509 Investigations in Educational Technology - 2.4 Relationship of the proposed course to courses offered in other departments:

-There are research related courses available in programs focused on pure research, statistical analysis, and applied research.
-While the courses below do address research, their focus is not on implementing action research in K-12 schools.

-- EDAD 697 Research in Administration and Supervision - PSY 512 Experimental Design - NURS 512 Research Application - SOCL 513 Quantitative Research Methods - SOCL 510 Qualitative Research Methods - EDFN 601 Applied Statistical Techniques and Research - EDFN 501 Educational Statistics Designs in Education - EDFN 548 Research in Curriculum and Instruction - EDFN 500 Research Methods While this course met the objective of developing understanding of the conventions of education research, TCHL 560 will include the application of the research methods to promote solutions within their classroom, school, and/or district. - 2.5 Relationship of the proposed course to courses offered in other institutions:

-There are comparable action research courses available at the master's level at several universities in the United States.
+The courses listed below, however, do not address conducting action research within K-12 schools. - ELED 545 Investigations in Classroom Teaching - MGE 545 Investigations in Classroom Teaching - EXED 534 Seminar: Research in Exceptional Child Education - LME 509 Investigations in Educational Technology - 2.4 Relationship of the proposed course to courses offered in other departments: There are research-related courses available in programs focused on pure research, statistical analysis, and applied research.
+While the courses below do address research, their focus is not on implementing action research in K-12 schools. - EDAD 697 Research in Administration and Supervision - PSY 512 Experimental Design - NURS 512 Research Application - SOCL 513 Quantitative Research Methods - SOCL 510 Qualitative Research Methods - EDFN 601 Applied Statistical Techniques and Research - EDFN 501 Educational Statistics Designs in Education - EDFN 548 Research in Curriculum and Instruction - EDFN 500 Research Methods While this course met the objective of developing students' understanding of the conventions of education research, TCHL 560 will include the application of the research methods to promote solutions within their classroom, school, and/or district. - 2.5 Relationship of the proposed course to courses offered in other institutions: There are comparable action research courses available at the master's level at several universities in the United States.
 The University of Kentucky has an EDL 669 Leadership for School Problem Solving course focusing on action research with data-driven solutions for the improvement of practice in school settings.
 The University of Louisville has an EDSP 687 Practicum/Action Research course.
 George Mason University also has an EDCI 626 action research course.